 Changes in Knowledge Areas

-In this process, PMBOK emphasizes using existing knowledge and creating new knowledge to achieve project objectives and contribute to organizational learning.
+Here, the PMBOK emphasizes using existing knowledge and creating new knowledge to achieve project objectives and contribute to organizational learning.

 They moved the “Estimate Activity Resources” process to the project resource management knowledge area.